 Police Chief Raul Quezada

-Over the course of his career, Chief Quezada worked a variety of assignments including Patrol, Traffic, Police Activities League, Community Policing, Tourist Oriented Policing and Detectives.
+Over the course of his career, Chief Quezada worked a variety of assignments until his promotion to Sergeant in 2003.
 As a Lieutenant, he worked as a Watch Commander, District Commander, Strategic Services Commander and finally as the Internal Affairs Commander.
 Quezada was promoted to Captain in 2010 and was assigned as the Investigations Division Commander.
-This Division included Detectives, Gang Unit, Safe Schools, Forensics, Property and Evidence, The Anaheim Family Justice Center and the Crime Task Force.
-He would later assume command of the Operations Support Division which included the Traffic Bureau, Detention Facility, Communications Bureau, Information and Technology Bureau and the Community Services Bureau.
+He would later assume command of the Operations Support Division which included the Traffic, Communications, Community Services and Information and Technology Bureaus and the Detention Facility.
 He also served as the Special Tactics Detail Commander.
-On May 17, 2013, he was appointed as the Interim Police Chief for the Anaheim Police Department.

 In addition to his professional service here in the United States, Chief Quezada has consulted police officials in Bogota, Columbia and Culiacan, Mexico.

-Chief Quezada received his Bachelor of Science Degree in Professional Studies from California State University Long Beach.
-He is currently enrolled in the Master of Science in Criminal Justice Administration program at Columbia Southern University.
+Chief Quezada received his Master of Science Degree in Criminal Justice Administration from Columbia Southern University and his Bachelor of Science Degree from California State University Long Beach.
 He is a graduate of the Sherman Block Leadership Institute and P.O.S.T Command College.

 Deputy Chief - Julian Harvey